iexcloud/docs/source/getting-started/write-and-read-a-record.md

 ]
 ```

 You "struck gold"!
-Well, not really ... you just verified the new event record that Doug Dig struck gold.
+Well, not really ... you just verified that Doug Dig struck gold.

 ## What's Next

-Did you know that Apperate comes with 5+ terabytes of built-in financial data?
-See [Production-Ready Core Data](./production-ready-core-data.md) to learn more.

-If you're ready to start importing your own existing data, go to [Migrate and Import Data](../migrating-and-importing-data.md).

-And if you want to perform more operations on your data, see [Interact With Your Data](../interacting-with-your-data.md).
+Now that you know how to write records to Apperate, here are some topics to consider next.

+[Managing Your Data](../managing-your-data.md): These guides explain dataset schema fundamentals and demonstrate data normalization, creating views, and creating datasets via the  Datasets API.

+[Interacting With Your Data](../interacting-with-your-data.md): These articles introduce Apperate API basics, show how to query datasets, and demonstrate updating data.

+[Production-Ready Core Data](./production-ready-core-data.md): Introduces Apperate's 5+ terabytes of built-in financial data available for enriching your fintech applications.

+And lastly, you can load more data into Apperate per the [Migrate and Import Data](../migrating-and-importing-data.md) tutorials.